 Diversifying your content makes your profile more attractive to potential followers, especially compared to other restaurant pages which are typically full of ads.
 Constant promotional content will turn them off and make your page seem generic and unappealing.

-6. A/B Test All Advertisements
+7. A/B Test All Advertisements

-Facebook gives you extremely powerful tools to monitor the success of your marketing approach, and these can also be used to help continually improving your tactics.
+Facebook gives you extremely powerful tools to monitor the success of your marketing approach, and these can also be used to help continue improving your tactics.

 Successfully utilizing the potential of A/B testing takes time, but it can have a substantial impact on your conversion rate.
 Above all, continual testing will help you keep in mind that you should always be attempting to adapt and fine-tune your strategies regardless of their current success.

-7. Build Separate Campaigns for New Customers
+8. Build Separate Campaigns for New Customers

 The Custom Audiences tool allows you to build groups based on their interest in your restaurant, but it’s equally important to market to those people who have never heard of your brand.
 Using the Lookalike tool, you can create a list of targeted users who match the description of your existing audience.